pyrodactyl-oss/blueprint-docker/README.md

      blueprint -i example
      ```

 #### So, you installed your first extension.
 Congratulations!
-Blueprint is now keeping persistent data inside the `pterodactyl_app` volume, so you'll want to start backing that volume up regularly.
+Blueprint is now keeping persistent data inside the `pyrodactyl_app` volume, so you'll want to start backing that volume up regularly.

 ### First, we'll install Restic to handle backups
 Why Restic?
 Compression, de-duplication, and incremental backups.
 Save on space compared to simply archiving the directory each time.